felipevillaarenas/felipevillaarenas/README.md

 - 🔭 I’m currently working on Deutsche Telekom
-- 🌱 I’m currently interested in Multi-Modal Self Supervised Learning
+- 🌱 I’m currently interested in model alignment strategies for faithful explanations.
 - ⚡ Fun fact: I am a coffee lover (since I am Colombian and an engineer this one is kind of obvious! 😉)

 ## Recent Post